rafaelcanovas/djpg/README.md

 ### Receiving notifications

-This snippet will ensure `djpg` receives notifications from PagSeguro and dispatch them to the respective signals.
+The following snippet will ensure `djpg` receives notifications from PagSeguro and dispatch them to the respective signals.

-This endpoint needs to be configured in your PagSeguro account also (e.g.: https://mysite.com/pagseguro/notifications/).

 ```python
 urlpatterns += patterns('',